massimilian-89/Fir/README.md

 - Detailed documentation of the work done (both as documentation of the unit and as documentation of the project choices made).

-In this tutorial, we want to design an 8-bit FIR filter, which has an finite impulse response at 10 coefficients and integrates a 1/10 decimation functionality of the output into the same unit.
+we want to design an 8-bit FIR filter, which has an finite impulse response at 10 coefficients and integrates a 1/10 decimation functionality of the output into the same unit.
 The filter must be programmable, in the sense that the coefficients ai, with i=0,... ,9 must be able to be loaded from the outside.
 The operation of the filter must be stopped until the coefficients have all